cuevaio/insumos-frontend/README.md

 ## Configuration

-Use the `.env.example` file to as example to configure environment variables for the app.
+Use the `.env.example` file as example to configure environment variables for the app.

 ### Environment Variables

 - **`VITE_GSMS_PATH`**: The path where the app will be served within the GSMS scope.
 - **`VITE_API_DOMAIN`**: The URL where the app will consume data.
 - **`VITE_EXTERNAL_API_DOMAIN`**: The URL for data consumption if the app is running externally as a proxy.